For careers information, visit our Recruitment page

 How are you funded?

 The NPAA is owned, funded and run by a serving police officer, with assistance from colleagues from police forces across the UK.
-We receive no funding from the Government, and we do not collect membership fees.
-Travel and other expenses are covered by a NPCC grant, which is made available to all national police support networks, and our members’ police forces.
+Expenses are covered by a NPCC grant, which is made available to all national police support networks, and our members’ police forces.
 We do not charge membership fees.

 Although we are supported as a national police staff network by the NPCC and College of Policing, the NPAA is an independent group – we do not claim to represent Government policy or the views of the police service.